 Anybody can submit work that is relevant to Australia – but, as this is a website for the collection of Australian haiku, the work we are looking for will come out of an authentic experience of either living in or visiting Australia.
+Unfortunately, where we cannot verify an Australian connection, we cannot consider your submission.
 See About Echidna Tracks

 Submissions will only be received during the months of April and October.